Ernyoke/certified-aws-advanced-networking-specialty/08-hybrid-networking/dx.md

 - They are used to access the resources inside 1 AWS VPC using private IP addresses
 - Resources can be accessed with their private IP using private VIFs, public IPs and Elastic IPs wont work
 - Private VIFs are associated with a Virtual Private Gateway (VGW) which can be associated to 1 VPC.
-This has to be in the same region where the DX location connection terminates
+This has to be **in the same region where the DX location connection terminates**
 - 1 Private VIF = 1 VGW = 1 VPC (there are ways around this using Transit VIFs)
 - There is no encryption on private VIFs, DX is not adding encryption and neither is the private VIFs (there are ways around this, example using HTTPS)
 - With private VIFs we can use normal or Jumbo Frames (MTU of 1500 or 9001)
+- A private VIF that terminates in a VGW can use route propagation.
+This allows routes learned from the remote sites to be added to the route tables automatically
 - Using VGW, route propagation is enabled by default
 - Creating private VIFs:
     - Pick the connection the VIF will run over
     - Chose VGW (default) or Direct Connect Gateway
     - Chose who owns the interface (this account or another account)
     - Choose a VLAN id - 802.1Q which needs to match the customer config
-    - We need to enter the BGP ASN of on-premises (public or private).
-If private use 64512 to 65535
+    - We need to enter the BGP ASN of on-premises.
+For a private VIF this can be a public ASN we own or a private ASN.
+If private we need to use one from 64512 to 65535 range
     - We can choose IPs or auto generate them
-    - AWS will advertise the VPC CIDR range and the BGP Peer IPs (`/30`)
+    - AWS will advertise the VPC CIDR range and the BGP Peer IPs which will use `/30` prefixes
-    - We can advertise default or specific corporate prefixes (**max 100** - this is HARD limit, the interface will go into an idle state)
+    - We can advertise default prefix or specific corporate prefixes (**max of 100 prefixes** - this is HARD limit, the interface will go into an idle state)
 - Private VIFs architecture:

     ![Private VIFs Architecture](images/DXPrivateVIFS.png)